pixel

 As a special gift for mailing list subscribers, I will send you a sample of the completed application form that you can use as a guide!

-Here is my guide on how to complete the MEXT Scholarship application form from the 2024/2025 cycle about how to complete this form.
+Here is my guide on how to complete the MEXT Scholarship application form.

 *The photograph must be clear, without shadows, no more than 6 months old, show your upper body, facing forward with no hats (except religious head coverings), and be 3.5 cm wide by 4.5 cm tall.
 The photograph must be printed on photo paper with your name and nationality written on the back, and pasted to the form.
 Never use staples to attach a photo!
 Alternatively, you can insert photo data directly into the pdf before printing it out.
 If you attach the photo digitally, then of course you do not need to write your name on the back of it.